brandonscript/bootstrap-brandy/README.md

 ## Installation

-The easiest way to get started is via [npm](npmjs.com).
-Currently this project is under heavy development, so you will need to point directly to the git repo when installing.

 (If you want to skip this part, just copy `/example` and customize it.
-Make sure you change the dependency in package.json to point to the npm package not the github repo.)
+Make sure you change the dependency in package.json to point to the npm package `bootstrap-brandy` not the github repo.)

+The easiest way to get started is via [npm](https://www.npmjs.com/package/bootstrap-brandy).

 1. Install Node.js version 6.0 or higher.